HobbitJack/Extra-Textutils/README.md

 # TOOLS
-aff -- Add an affix to each line of input ror -- Re-order fields in each line of input wst -- Strip whitespace from each field of input
+aff -- Add an affix to each line of input del -- Remove lines containing any filter string fdel -- remove lines with empty fields ror -- Re-order fields in each line of input wstrip -- Strip whitespace from each field of input